GanchengZhu/Pupilio/docs/start/quick_start.md

 pupil_io = Pupilio()

 # create a task session, and set a session name
-# If the session name contains spaces,
+# The session name must contain only letters,
-# it is recommended to replace them with underscores '_'.
+# digits or underscores without any special characters.
 pupil_io.create_session(session_name="quick_start")

 # calibration and validation (recommended)